drug007/dlang.ru/README.md

 run
 `dub build`

-if VPS have less than 2GB RAM you will need the flag `--build-mode=singleFile`
+if VPS have less than 2GB RAM you need pass the flag `--build-mode=singleFile`

 Do not forger to change `globalThis.base_url = "http://127.0.0.1:8081"` to current domain name.